 In the early sixth century BCE, however, the Kushite kingdom shifted its base far to the south, at Meroë, in Lower Nubia.
 This political development led to far-reaching cultural developments as well.
 Far from influences radiating down from the Middle East and Mediterranean, the Kushite kingdom gradually became more and more “African” in its politics, economy, society, religion and culture – it became, in short, the first truly African kingdom.

-Meroë also became the centre of a thriving iron-smelting industry, which may have been key to the spread of iron technology down into Sub-Saharan Africa.
+Meroë also became the center of a thriving iron-smelting industry, which may have been key to the spread of iron technology down into Sub-Saharan Africa.

 The kingdom of Kush disappeared shortly after 300 CE.
 When an army from the kingdom of Axum, well to the south in present-day Ethiopia, invaded Meroë, the capital had been abandoned and the material culture of Nubia seems to have reverted to a simpler, pre-urban level.